GeorgeKandelaki/GeorgeKandelaki/README.md

 ## About Me
-I am George Kandelaki I'm a 15-year-old beginner Full-Stack Web Developer with a deep passion for programming.
+I am George Kandelaki a 15-year-old beginner Full-Stack Web Developer with a deep passion for programming.

 ## Languages I know
 * JavaScript